 Immediately after college, I was hired by a new church as the Children’s and Student Ministries Director.
 Within my seven years on staff, our church of 30 people grew to about 2,000 and went from meeting in a small room on my college campus, to a high school auditorium and eventually to our own building.
 What an amazing experience!
 Then, when my first child was born, I decided to stay home full time and to work part-time as the Family Events Director for our church.

 See that cute blondie that my kids all look like a clone of?
 He’s the guy I became friends with (read: crushed on) my junior year of college, dated and broke up with twice, and eventually said “yes” to marrying while we were on a break.
 It’s a long but good story.
 He graduated from Covenant Seminary with a Masters of Divinity and is the Pastor of Biblical Studies at our church.
 We’ve been married 13 years.
 You might see him guest post on here from time to time, as he’s brilliant and a blogger himself.

 Then, there are the three clones of my husband.
 I just carried and birthed them really (I’m not bitter, I swear).
 We have a 7-year-old son, a 5-year-old daughter, and a 3-year-old son.
 Three words that describe the our trio: energy, energy, energy.
 God has graciously given us charge over these busy little people, and it’s forever changed us.
 We love them fiercely, pray for them often, and mess up frequently as parents.

-A Little About Me
+More About Me

-This blog has become my creative outlet during these wonderful but long days filled with raising kiddos and managing our home.
-I am in process just as much as the next person.
-But, my hope is that some of the things I’m learning–whether it’s a new recipe, a parenting resource, or a health tip–can be a help to you and your family.
+Polly and I are in process just as much as the next person.
+But, our hope at Thriving Home is that some of the things we are learning–whether it’s a new recipe (here are my favs), a parenting resource, or something encouraging to our faith in Christ–can be a help to you and your family.